This easy lazy cake recipe is a no-bake chocolate biscuit cake that only needs three ingredients: tea biscuits, cocoa

-Roll into a tight log and seal with the plastic wrap, then wrap again with foil.
+Roll into a tight log and seal with plastic wrap.

 Refrigerate overnight or freeze for not less than 3 hours.
-Slice and enjoy.
+Slice with a sharp knife and enjoy.

 Tips And Tricks

 - Taste the cocoa and condensed milk mixture before adding the biscuits.
 If it's too sweet for you, add more cocoa powder.
 If it's not sweet enough, add more condensed milk.

 - Don't skip the cling film/plastic wrap.
 If you wrap the cake with foil straight away, it'll stick when you unwrap it.
 So make sure you use plastic wrap and then foil.
 You can also use parchment paper or baking paper.

 - Store in the freezer.
 This is a great make-ahead recipe because you can store the lazy cake in the freezer for up to six months.
 You can pull it out any time you want, cut a couple of slices, and place it back in the freezer whenever you need it.
-I usually make a couple of rolls and keep them in the freezer for an easy treat or for when I have guests over.
+I usually make a couple of rolls and keep them in the freezer for an easy treat or when I have guests over.

 - Crush some of the biscuits a little extra.
 What gives this cake its insanely delicious texture is the tea biscuits soaking up the chocolatey condensed milk.
 So along with the larger pieces of biscuits, make sure you throw in some of the crumbs and small pieces.
 This will make sure your no-bake lazy cake will hold its shape beautifully.

 - Be patient.
 I usually like to refrigerate this cake overnight, but if you're in a hurry, you can place it in the freezer for at least 3 hours.
 You want to give the cake enough time to set and keep its shape when you slice it up.